 We are also continuing the hire of an English teacher, who assists the teachers at the Primary School with their English language courses.
 English as a second language is a vital part of the school's curriculum, and this additional specialized support facilitates a greater improvement.
 English Language classes are held 5 times a week for 2 hours a day and these are open for all members of the village to attend.

 This trip we focused on upgrading some of the facilities that keep the attendance and health of the school children up.
 Some essentials are often taken for granted- such as the latrines, or toilets.
 The health and hygiene of the school children, as well as their teachers who live on-site, is fundamental to the success of the school.
 We laid down the foundation of the washrooms, constructing brand new latrines with privacy.
 Simple things such as doors on the latrine are essential to keeping students healthy and in attendance.
 When girls reach puberty, the separation between boys and girls in the latrines is fundamental, otherwise girls will be kept at home.
-It is our goal to improve the conditions of the facilities by maintaining a nearby water source next to the outhouses by the end of next year.

 Also, seeing how the children loved to run and play outside, we installed more swings in the playground, doubling the capacity of children playing together.